Science / Mathematics Division

 Areas of Study

-MCCC offers a number of courses in psychology and a transfer pathway for students planning to transfer to a four-year institution to major in psychology.
+At MCCC, we offer a number of courses in psychology to reflect the diversity of the discipline as well as to build a solid foundation of knowledge to benefit students of any major.
+For students interested in pursuing a degree in psychology, we have developed a transfer pathway for students planning to transfer to a four-year institution to major in psychology to build a foundation.
 Courses offered at MCCC include General Psychology, Psychology of Personality/Adjustment, Child Psychology, Social Psychology, Life Span Psychology, Psychology of Human Sexuality and Abnormal Psychology.

 Transfer Options

-To access information about the psychology and other transfer pathways, go to the Transfer Options section of the college catalog.
+To access information about the psychology and other transfer pathways, go to the Transfer Pathways section of the college catalog.

 Biology is the study of life – the study of how life began, how living things are organized, how organisms function and how all life forms interact with each other.
 Biologists direct their interest in living things into observing and evaluating life processes.

-Students interested in biology can seeking a career in biological research, natural resource management, agriculture, human health or education.
-Work may be outdoors, in a classroom, a laboratory, a research station or with a specialized research group.
-Students can also choose from one of the professional fields of medicine, veterinary medicine, physical therapy, physiology, microbiology, molecular biology, zoology or botany.
+Students interested in biology can seek a career in biological research, natural resource management, agriculture, human health or education.
+Work may be outdoors or in a classroom, laboratory, research station or with a specialized research group.
+Students can also choose from one of the professional fields of medicine, such as veterinary medicine, physical therapy, physiology, microbiology, molecular biology, zoology or botany.

 Biology at MCCC

 MCCC provides students with a strong biology background to prepare them for careers or continuing education.
-These key features that distinguish MCCC’s biology offerings:
+The key features that distinguish MCCC’s biology offerings are:

 • A broad-based division with faculty well-versed in a variety of disciplines